Skip to content

 How to apply for child support in Georgia

 2. Apply through DCSS.
-If you already receive TANF or certain Medicaid benefits, ask DCSS whether services are already available without a separate application.
+If you already receive TANF or certain Medicaid benefits, ask whether services are already available without a separate application.

 5. Ask what happens next.
 Cases can be delayed if the other parent is hard to find, lives in another state, or disputes paternity.